 Cliff Smyth: Biography

-I have been a Feldenkrais Practitioner since 1991 – beginning in Melbourne, Australia, and now in San Francisco – helping clients and students with a variety of movement challenges and helping them find ways to act in the world that are less painful and more comfortable, efficient, easy and effective.
-You can read more about my Feldenkrais practice below.
+I have been a Feldenkrais Practitioner since 1991 – beginning in Melbourne, Australia, and now in San Francisco, helping clients and students with a variety of movement challenges and helping them find ways to act in the world that are less painful and more comfortable, efficient, easy and effective.
+You can read about what I offfe through the Center on the ‘What I offer page’ and more about my Feldenkrais practice below.

-I have a PhD in Mind-Body Medicine.
-That program and my previous MS degree in Mind-Body Medicine, included studies in psychophysiology, guided imagery and hypnosis, the aging process, spirituality and health, mindfulness meditation, nutrition, healthcare systems, and health and wellness coaching.
-I have also studied and practiced mindfullness mediation, Yoga Nidra and the Sounder Sleep System® of self-help for insomnia and stress over a number of years.
+I have a PhD in Mind-Body Medicine from Saybrook University.
+In that program I studied mindfulness and meditation, psychophysiology, guided imagery and hypnosis, spirituality and health, nutrition, the aging process, healthcare systems, and health and wellness coaching.
+Over a number of years I have also studied and practiced mindfulness mediation, Yoga Nidra and the Sounder Sleep System® – all of wich promote self-help for insomnia and stress.

-I am also a life and health and wellness coach.
-I am a National Board Certified Health and Wellness Coach (NBC-HWC) having completed coaching certificates with at Saybrook University's College of Integrative Medicine and Health Sciences and with San Francisco State University College of Extended Learning.
-I have been practicing part-time as a coach since 2009.
+I am also a life and health and wellness coach, having completed coaching certificates with at Saybrook University's College of Integrative Medicine and Health Sciences and with San Francisco State University College of Extended Learning.
+I am a National Board Certified Health and Wellness Coach (NBCHWC).

 For much of my working life I have been a teacher, facilitator and leader - in a variety of positions and working as a volunteer - in the arts, education and training, and the Feldenkrais professional community.
 I am currently Editor of the Feldenkrais Research Journal.